christopherbaxter/Migrate-Workstation-Bitlocker-management-to-Intune-without-decrypting-workstations/README.md

 ## What is needed for this script to function?

 You will need a Service Principal in AzureAD with sufficient rights.
 I have a Service Principal that I use for multiple processes.
 I suggest following the guide from <https://msendpointmgr.com/2021/01/18/get-intune-managed-devices-without-an-escrowed-bitlocker-recovery-key-using-powershell/>.
 My permissions are set as in the image below.
 Please do not copy my permissions, this Service Principal is used for numerous tasks.
 I really should correct this, unfortunately, time has not been on my side, so I just work with what work for now.
+The reporting script "Get-IntuneManagedBitlockerKeyPresence-RAW.ps1" was built from the script referenced in the guide above.

 ![](https://github.com/christopherbaxter/Workstation-Bitlocker-management-using-Intune/blob/main/Images/ServicePrincipal%20-%20API%20Permissions.jpg)